 Any goals not achieved and reasons why these goals were not achieved.

 Any other information deemed necessary by the committee member

-ailure to do so may result in the incursion of a fine, or a penalization of the member’s honorarium, at the discretion of the Primaria and the PSO Coordinator.
+Failure to do so may result in the incursion of a fine, or a penalization of the member’s honorarium, at the discretion of the Primaria and the PSO Coordinator.